Christian-von-Uffel/Coding-Train-Chrome-Extension-Tutorials/notes.md

 Background scripts obviously run in the background and are always at the ready.

+Background scripts run when you launch Chrome.

+While content scripts are setup by listing js files in the manifest under a "js" array, scripts you run in the background are saved in an array that's simply called "scripts".

+**Content scripts don't run until the page is already loaded.**

 Content scripts run conditionally.
 Based on what URL the user's on, the content script will either run or won't.

 Where content scripts run is defined by "matches" and "exclude_matches" criteria.
 These are arrays that contain regular expressions to define exactly what kind of URLs to run on.